Why is this important?

 - evidence of expenses should be prepared, and any receipts lodged in court

-An appeal can only be made on a point of law to the sheriff principal within 14 days.
-A fee of £32 (2006) is payable to register the appeal.
+An appeal against the court decision can only be made on a point of law to the Sheriff Principal within 14 days.
+A fee of £56 (2014) is payable to register the appeal.
 The help of a solicitor is essential and subsequent costs could be very high.
 Legal aid is available for an appeal against a decision from a small claims action, although it is not available for the small claims action itself.

 If a court order is made against you the person or company who has the court order can take legal action to force you to pay.
-You may find it helpful to get the help of an experienced adviser for example at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+You may find it helpful to get the help of an experienced adviser for example at a Citizens Advice Bureau - where to get advice.

 For more information about legal action to force you to pay, see Action the creditor can take.